-I am often asked what translators actually do.
+Some people ask me what translators actually do.
 It sounds pretty simple: we take a text in one language and convert it to a different language.
 In actuality, like yoga, it is incredibly diverse and deceptively complicated.
 Below are a few highlights.

-- A linguist is not the same as a translator.
+A linguist is not the same as a translator.
 A linguist in the purest sense generally refers to a theoretical linguist, often an academic.
-These are people like Noam Chomsky who do not sit around converting text between languages all day but rather analyze what language is and how it works.
-The make big fancy diagrams and toss example sentences at each other in an attempt to deduce the rules that govern human language and understand how we learn it.
+They do not convert text between languages but rather analyze how humans learn languages and how languages are represented in the brain.
 I studied theoretical linguistics for a few years until I realized it wasn’t what I wanted to do.
-I did get a good foundation in syntax, semantics, and phonetics during my master’s program, and some of that foundation helps me today.
-Knowing phonetics definitely helps one learn languages and sing better.
+I did get a good foundation in syntax, semantics, and phonetics during my master’s program, some of which helps me today.
+Knowing phonetics definitely helps me learn languages (and sing better!).

-- A translator converts written text; an interpreter converts spoken text.
+A translator converts written text; an interpreter converts spoken text.
 Nothing aggravates translators and interpreters more than when an esteemed publication such as the NY Times writes an article on the pope’s “translator,” when they are clearly referring to his “interpreter.”
 To people in “the biz,” this is like nails on blackboard!